Chamblee Dunwoody Road Georgetown Gateway

 Current Project Phase – Right of Way Acquisition, Utility Coordination, and Final Plans

-This project will impact several utilities.
+This project will also impact several utilities.
 The city is currently coordinating with each of them to determine the extent of the impact and plan for any necessary relocation.

 Next Project Phase – Construction

-Construction is currently anticipated in 2020 pending funding availability and impacts from other adjacent, planned projects.
+Construction is currently anticipated to begin in 2020 pending funding availability.

 History - Current Development

 Public information meetings were held in December 2014.
 Based on comments received from the public and city council members, Alternate C was selected as the preferred alternate.
 This alternate provides a 12' wide multiuse trail on one side along the corridor.
 Street trees and furnishings, pedestrian lighting, and landscaping will also be incorporated in the design as the plans progress, creating a better sense of place to the Georgetown area.

 A preferred alternate on the intersection of Chamblee Dunwoody Road with Peeler Road/N. Shallowford Road has not been selected.
 This intersection improvement will proceed as a separate project.